modin-project/modin/docs/flow/modin/core/storage_formats/index.rst

 Each storage format has its own Query Compiler class that implements the most optimal query routing for the selected format.

-Query compilers of all storage formats implement a common API, which is used by the Modin Dataframe to support dataframe queries.
+Query compilers of all storage formats implement a common API, which is used by the high-level Modin DataFrame to support dataframe queries.
 The role of the query compiler is to translate its API into a pairing of known user-defined functions and dataframe algebra operators.
-Each query compiler instance contains a :doc:`frame </flow/modin/core/dataframe/base/index>` of the selected execution implementation and queries it with the compiled queries to get the result.
+Each query compiler instance contains a :doc:`Core Modin Dataframe </flow/modin/core/dataframe/base/index>` of the selected execution implementation and queries it with the compiled queries to get the result.
 The query compiler object is immutable, so the result of every method is a new query compiler.